Skip to Main Content

 Regulation Experts

-Deep knowledge of Saudi airspace rules including the 120m altitude limit, no-fly zones near airports (8km radius), and permit lead times of 7-14 working days.
-Needs Ministry of Media + local municipality approvals.
+We know Saudi airspace rules well.
+These cover the 120m altitude limit, no-fly zones near airports (8km radius), and permit lead times of 7-14 working days.
+You also need Ministry of Media and local municipality approvals.

 03.